gdwnldsKSC/RedStarPackages/README.md

 It is MODIFIED such that it builds as 1.9.1-2.5 to match the installed version via the SPEC file It is further modified to provide gecko-libs 1.9.1-0.25, this matches close enough that satisfies the firefox 3.5 dependancy (Naenara browser) keeps working and we now have -devel.
+### Note: there are some glitches with Naenara - it doesn't show in the top bar anymore, but still works as a browser.
+These will need to be figured out later.
+### You do NOT NEED THIS PACKAGE If you are keeping the default browser, I just needed -devel for other builds.